jcmuller/msewage-importer/README.md

 # Msewage::Importer

-Command line tool to import a CSV file into mSewage (msewage.org)
+Command line tool to import a CSV file into mSewage (msewage.org).
+It is able to import one kind of source at a time.

 ## Installation